-CARACAS, (Reuters) – Venezuela’s President Hugo Chavez will not attend this weekend’s regional summit in Colombia and will instead fly straight to Cuba to continue being treated for cancer, his foreign minister said today.
+CARACAS (Reuters) – Venezuela’s President Hugo Chavez will not attend this weekend’s hemispheric summit in Colombia and will instead fly straight to Cuba to continue radiation treatment for cancer, his foreign minister said yesterday.

-The 57-year-old socialist leader said on Friday his doctors had not yet decided whether he was fit enough to visit the “Summit of the Americas” en route to a fourth session of radiation therapy in Havana.
+The 57-year-old socialist leader said on Friday the radiation therapy was physically tiring and that his doctors were evaluating whether he should go to the “Summit of the Americas” en route to Havana for a fourth session.

 “Today he leaves for Havana to continue to his treatment, which is going excellently,” Maduro said.